DrKLO/Telegram/README.md

 - Added upload date for profile photos.
 - Added ability to see the profile info from the dialogs list via context menu.
 - Added ability to see unread count when you want to mark as read multiple dialogs.
+- Option to directly open the archive on pulldown
+- PiP mode for YouTube's in-app player

 ### Privacy Features: